ComputerKWasTaken/vrfs-username-editor/README.md

 - White color (999) doesn't require a color tag in VRFS
 - Stylization tags won't work without a color code

-## Accessibility
+## Accessibility & Mobile Support

-The application includes several accessibility features:
+The application includes several accessibility and mobile-friendly features:

+### Accessibility
 - **Keyboard Navigation**: All interactive elements, including color swatches, sliders, toggles, and color position cursors, are navigable and operable using a keyboard.
 - **Focus Indicators**: Clear focus states are provided for all interactive elements.
 - **ARIA Attributes**: Appropriate ARIA roles, states, and properties are used to enhance compatibility with screen readers and other assistive technologies.

+### Mobile Support
+- **Touch-Optimized Controls**: All interactive elements are designed to work with touch input, especially the color position cursors.
+- **iOS Compatibility**: The draggable color position sliders work properly on iOS devices, which require special handling for touch events.
+- **Responsive Layout**: The interface adapts to different screen sizes with larger touch targets on mobile devices.
+- **Visual Feedback**: Enhanced visual cues during touch interactions to improve the user experience.

 ## 🧰 Technologies Used